aramis-lab/clinicadl/docs/user_guide/data/structures.rst

 .. tip::

-    Because a ``DataPoint`` is a dictionary, you can store anything in it — a label, an array, a path.
+    Because a ``DataPoint`` is a dictionary, you can store anything in it.
     This is what makes it a convenient container to move data through the whole ClinicaDL pipeline.

 The Sample